External Websites Relating To Orienteering Training

 An orienteering simulator game.
 Free demo version available.
 Paid version has regular online competitions - loads of different maps every week including some of real areas.

 - https://virtualo.org/ Newest game for PC (Early Access - still in development).

 QuickRoute is a free computer program for Windows that allows you to display a route from a GPS on an orienteering map saved as an image file (e.g. a scan of a paper map).
 It has some really advanced route analysis functions and is great for working out how you are losing time.

 SportTracks is a computer program for Windows (free trial and paid versions) which downloads tracks from a GPS and shows them on Google Maps aerial photos.
 It's much quicker to set up than QuickRoute but doesn't have as much orienteering specific functionality.
 It's a quick way to create a .gpx file of your GPS track to upload onto RouteGadget.

 Open Orienteering Map.
 A world map in a style suitable for orienteers, using OpenStreetMap data.

 Online tool to print your own basic street-O maps as PDF for free.
 Allows you to train on your local streets.

-International Specification for Control Descriptions.
+International Specification for Control Descriptions and Orienteering Maps.
 Learn what all those cryptic symbols mean.